-Sustainable economic development in selected regions
+Sustainable economic development in selected regions of Uzbekistan

 Title: Sustainable economic development in selected regions of Uzbekistan